 Steelers schedule

-Here are what Steelers opening odds looked like for each game when the schedule was released in May.
+Here are what the Steelers opening odds for each game looked like following the schedule release.

 Week | Date | Opponent | Kickoff Time | Opening Odds |